Akash Deep: International career

 Akash Deep replaced injured Shivam Mavi in India's squad for the 2022 Asian Games but didn't make the final squad.
 In November 2023, he was included in India's ODI squad for the series against South Africa in South Africa as an injury replacement for Deepak Chahar, but he did not play in any of the matches.

 In February 2024, he received his maiden Test callup for the last three Tests for the home Test series against England.
 He received the news of his selection while he was playing the 2023–24 Ranji Trophy representing Bengal.

 He was named in Anderson–Tendulkar Trophy squad for India, against England, in 2025.
 Although he was not picked in the first test, he played a crucial role in the second, in place of Jasprit Bumrah.
 He achieved his maiden 10-wicket haul with 4 in the first innings and 6 in the second, helping India.

-Akash Deep scored his maiden half century (66) against England in 2025 in the Anderson–Tendulkar Trophy.
+In the same series he scored the second-highest score by any nightwatchman for India.
+He was batting to protect the captain, Shubman Gill, in the India vs England test series 2025, and hit 12 boundaries.
+He scored his maiden half century ending up with 66 runs.